tarwn/lessthandot-hugo/blogs/content/posts/2013-01-06-truncate-rollback-differences-between-sql.md

   - truncate

 ---
-I wrote a blogpost about the fact that there is a common myth that you can&#8217;t rollback a truncate statement in SQL [this post was written on June 13, 2007][1] and it showed you that you could rollback a truncate.
+I wrote a blogpost about the fact that there is a common myth that you can't rollback a truncate statement in SQL [this post was written on June 13, 2007][1] and it showed you that you could rollback a truncate.
 Here is some code that shows that.

 First create this very simple table